Where Does Macho Come From?

 I choose to emulate the respectful and admiring portrayal of highly masculine men for which both Etienne and Tom of Finland are remembered.
 My imagery has been compared to that of Tom of Finland.
 I continue to admire both of these artists especially for how freely they expressed brutally violent themes that sometimes resulted in death for the fictional men they depicted.

 I have been told that I my work has “…a Salvador Dali quality of unique perspective and an Etienne masculinity…” My visual style has been compared to that of Dali’s surrealism more than once.

 I also find inspiration in the way Tagame depicts good-looking and masculine men in severe peril before their deaths.

 My works typically depict a surreal scene that certainly could not be mistaken for a depiction of authentic reality.

 Why Depict Death?

 If you dislike stories or illustrations that depict the deaths of men, some of my works really are not for you.
 However, not everything that I produce involves the subject matter of death.

 Obviously, the subject of death and how men die is of importance to me or else I would be writing stories and depicting images of other subjects.

 To my way of thinking and feeling, for storytelling to be effective and interesting, it must have some kind of dramatic conflict or else it is not worth telling a story.

-But, my illustration does not show death.
+But, my illustration does not show actual or real death.
 This is a little trick.
 By the expressions on the man’s face, the viewer is compelled to expect that he knows he will not survive his fall from the sky.